mehrdadh/iCalendar/scripts/TROUBLESHOOTING.md

 Make sure:

 - ✅ `client_id` is NOT "YOUR_CLIENT_ID" (must be your actual ID)
-- ✅ All files exist in your extension folder
+- ✅ All files exist in your `src/` folder
 - ✅ No syntax errors in the JSON

 ### Step 4: Test with a simple ICS file